kennethdavidbuck/ember-start/README.md

 ## Documentaiton

-This project includes yuidoc, and will automatically check for the appropraite markup and compile api documentation.
+This project includes yuidoc compilation, and will automatically check for the appropraite markup and compile api documentation.

 Access the docs at at - **http://localhost:9093/**